oldteb/ComputerNetwork/TCP/source code/README.txt

-This is a C source code for simulating both GBN protocol and selective repeat protocol in rdt.
+This is a C source code for simulating GBN protocol in rdt.
-However, we finally only get GBN run.

 The structure of our code:
 Application layer: